Elly Beinhorn

-Elly Beinhorn (30 May 1907 – 28 November 2007) was a German pilot.
+Elly Beinhorn (30 May 1907 – 28 November 2007) was a pioneering German female aircraft pilot.

 Life

 Early life

-She was born in Hannover, Germany on 30 May 1907.
+She was born in Hanover, Germany on 30 May 1907.
 In 1928, she attended a lecture by famed aviator Hermann Köhl, who had recently completed a historic east–west Atlantic crossing.
 This lecture is described as the spark that ignited her interest in aviation.

 At just 21 years old, with funds from a small inheritance (against the wishes of her parents) she moved to Spandau in Berlin where she took flying lessons, at Berlin-Staaken airport, under the tutelage of instructor Otto Thomsen.
 She soon made her solo flight in a small Klemm KL-20.
 With her money running out, it was suggested that she give aerobatic displays on the weekends.
 She found this financially rewarding, but personally unsatisfying.

 Long-distance flights

 Long-distance flying was her real passion and in 1931 she seized the opportunity to fly to Portuguese Guinea (now Guinea-Bissau) West Africa on a scientific expedition.
 On the return journey, engine failure resulted in a crash-landing in the Sahara.
 With the help of nomadic Tuareg tribesmen, Beinhorn joined a camel caravan to Timbuktu.
 She subsequently returned to the crash site to recover parts of the plane.
 Word of her plight reached the French authorities and they sent a military two-seater plane to collect her.